LarrysGIT/Lync-Caller-Block/README.txt

 	New-CsServerApplication register the am script
 	Set-CsServerApplication enable the am script

-Need copy the am script to all lync FE servers
+Copy the am script to all lync FE servers
+You can use notepad to edit script to add more patterns you want to block

 - Larry.Song@outlook.com